The Woodland Chapel

 The light comes from above

 The intimate chapel lacks windows.
 Daylight enters through an opening in an inner dome, while candles illuminate the rest of the space.
-The red limestone floor is thoughtfully designed to offer support during moments when direct eye contact or viewing the coffin may be difficult.
+The red limestone floor is thoughtfully designed to offer comfort and support.
+It provides a place to rest your eyes during moments when direct eye contact or viewing the coffin may be difficult.
 The chapel features minimal and discreet symbolism, accommodating various philosophies of life.

 Indirect light flows through a circular skylight into the chapel.
 Photo: Mattias Ek.